rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 What happens when we sleep?
 We rest.
 How do we rest ?
 By not moving much and by taking our mind to a dreamy state.
 Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep.

-This brings an interesting question.
-When at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?
+This brings an interesting question, if at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?

 Everywhere else.
 Organs, tissues, cells...